What Should You Consider Before Migrating to the Cloud?

 The Risks of Not Having a Thorough Cloud Migration Strategy

-leadership team working through problem
+Leadership team working through problem during a cloud migration.

 When it comes to cloud migration, there are many things you can get wrong.
 Without a solid strategy in place, here is just a short list of problems that could come up: